 In this case, even a first reckless driving charge and conviction can cause your CDL license to be revoked.
 It may also make it difficult to find employment as a driver in the future.

 Protect Your Rights

-If you are charged with reckless driving in South Carolina, make sure to protect your rights by hiring an attorney.
+If you are charged with reckless driving in South Carolina, make sure to protect your rights by hiring an auto accident attorney in Columbia, SC.
 The right legal professional can help ensure you have a strong defense to minimize the long-reaching effects of this charge.

 To learn more or find more information about reckless driving defense or to find legal representation if you have been injured by a reckless driver in South Carolina,

 Please contact our team today.

 We are here to help in the state of South Carolina.
 We have law offices in Orangeburg, Lexington, and Columbia, SC.